(888) 552-6760 SCHEDULE AN APPOINTMENT

 What causes colon polyps?

-Although researchers don’t know the exact cause of colon polyps, certain factors could increase a patient’s risk of developing them.
+Although researchers don’t know the exact cause of colon polyps, certain factors may increase a patient’s risk of developing them.
 These risk factors include:

 • Being older than age 45

-• Having a family member who has had colon polyps before
+• Having a family member who has had colon polyps or colon cancer

 • Having had a previous diagnosis of colon polyps

-Colon polyps can come in various shapes and sizes.
-They may range from several millimeters to a few centimeters in size, and may also be raised or flat.
+Colon polyps come in various shapes and sizes.
+They range from several millimeters to a few centimeters in size, and may also be raised or flat.

 Sessile polyps: Colon polyps that may look like small bumps.